vijay-shankaranand/tp/docs/UserGuide.md

 * Deadline is a date in the format YYYY-MM-DD.
 * Deadline should not be before today's date.
 * Event name should be the **name of an already existing event**.
-* Reminder will be shown on the home page of JobFestGo for tasks due less than 4 days from the deadline.
+* Reminder will be shown on the home page of JobFestGo for tasks within 3 days of the deadline.

 Examples:
 * `add_task td/Book Venue d/2023-12-23 ev/NUS Career Fair 2023` adds a `Book Venue` by `2023-12-23` task to the event `NUS Career Fair 2023`.